According to the American Kennel Club, hunting dog breeds are more varied than even some hunters might realize.

 A Great Dog For Hunting Badgers& Rabbits: The Jack Russell Terrier

 The Jack Russell Terrier is known as a working dog thanks to its toughness and stubborn nature.
 Its robustness makes it a formidable companion when you’re hunting groundhog, badger, or fox.

 The Jack Russell locates the prey in the earth, either chasing it out of the hole or holding it in place until the hunter can dig it out.
 You’ll either have to be in good condition to work a Jack Russell Terrier or it will get you into shape quickly.

 No matter how far you can walk in a day, the Jack Russell Terrier will outpace you several times.

 Best Fox Hunting Dog: The American Foxhound

-Last and certainly not least, the American Foxhound is, as its name suggests, bred to hunt foxes.
+The American Foxhound is, as its name suggests, bred to hunt foxes.
 According to the American Kennel Club, with its extraordinary sense of smell and sharp nose, it’s also considered to be the best breed for running deer drives thanks to its stamina.

 Yes, and the unmistakable baying sound it makes when on the hunt!
 It is an agile dog that is perfect for hunting over rugged terrain and upland hunting sites.

 A Great Dog For Squirrel Hunting: The Feist